Bad Boys II: Television series

-In October 2017, a spinoff television series centered on Gabrielle Union's character, was announced to be in development by Brandon Margolis and Brandon Sonnier.
+In October 2017, a spin-off television series centered on Gabrielle Union's character, was announced to be in development by Brandon Margolis and Brandon Sonnier.
 Later that month NBC ordered the pilot episode of the series.

 By March 2018, Jessica Alba was cast as the co-star with Gabrielle Union.
 In addition to Union, John Salley will also reprise his role as Fletcher, a computer hacker who helps Mike and Marcus in the film series.
 The following month, the title of the series was revealed as LA's Finest, with Jerry Bruckheimer serving as executive producer for the series.
 Later that month, NBC passed on the pilot, and the show was shopped around to other networks.
 NBC's boss, Bob Greenblatt, said: “These are all tough calls.
 We did have an embarrassment of riches.
 And when we laid out the schedule and the calendar all season...it was a show that didn’t fit in the grand scheme of it.”

 That same month, it was revealed that Sony Pictures Television, was negotiating with Charter Communications about picking up the series.
 By June 2018, Canada's Bell Media picked it up for 13 episodes.
 Charter gave its series order on June 26, intent on making it Spectrum's first original series.

 Home media

-Bad Boys II was released on VHS and DVD on December 9, 2003.
+Bad Boys II was released on VHS and DVD on December 9, 2003, by Columbia TriStar Home Entertainment.
 A Blu-ray release followed on November 10, 2015.
 Bad Boys II was included in a two film collection that includes the first film which was released on Ultra HD Blu-ray on September 4, 2018.